 Q: Can I go cordless with the Passport S55?

 A: No. It is plug-and-play.

 We understand the appeal of its price.
-After all, most Escort products are on the higher end when it comes to price point.
-However, that is not enough reason to buy the Passport S55 when there are more radar detectors that come at a few dollars more without compromising features.
+After all, most Escort products are on the higher end when it comes to the price point.
+However, that is not enough reason to buy the Passport S55 when more radar detectors come at a few dollars more without compromising features.
 You’ll get better value for your money elsewhere.